Love in the Time of Hydra: Broadcast

 "Love in the Time of Hydra" was first aired in the United States on ABC on March 24, 2015.

 Marketing

 For the final twelve episodes of the season Marvel once again ran the "Art of..." initiative, in which an image was released the Thursday before the episode aired, depicting a first look at a key event from the upcoming episode, with the season's title being "The Art of Evolution".
-The different artists were once again chosen to create the teaser posters, based on their previous work and how it connected to the themes and emotion of the intended episode.
+The different artists were once again chosen to create the teaser posters, based on their previous work and how it connected to the themes and emotions of the intended episode.
 Annie Wu was brought on for the "Love in the Time of Hydra" poster, which shows Grant Ward holding a woman, though depicts her as two; one drawn in red, the other in blue – "half of that goes to Agent 33, who has two faces...
-And it also goes to the fact that she’s been imitating other people as she did with Agent May."
+And it also goes to the fact that she's been imitating other people as she did with Agent May."